spectral-cockpit/opusreader2/README.md

 We strive to have a full-fledged reader of OPUS files that is on par with the commercial reader in the Bruker OPUS software suite.

-To contribute to the development, we will provide an additional vignette in the package.
+To contribute to the development, we will provide an additional vignette that describes the OPUS format and the technical details of our implementation in the package.

 ## How to contribute